A BRIEF HISTORY OF EASTBOURNE, EAST SUSSSEX, ENGLAND

 During World War II Eastbourne suffered severely from German bombing and altogether 174 people were killed.

 However after the Second World War Eastbourne recovered and flourished as a seaside resort.
 The Congress Theatre was built in 1963.
 Redoubt Military Museum opened at a fort in Eastbourne in 1976.

 Eastbourne is also a shopping centre.
 The Arndale Centre was built in 1980.
 In 1983 a Local History Museum opened in Eastbourne.

 In the 21st century Eastbourne is still flourishing.
 The Towner Art Gallery opened in Eastbourne in 2009.
 However Eastbourne pier was severely damaged by a fire in 2014.
-Today the population of Eastbourne is 99,000.
+In 2020 the population of Eastbourne was 103,000.